EnderSpy29/Clockwork/README.md

 # Clockwork
-Repositorty and Issue tracker for my Modpack "Clockwork"
+Repository and Issue tracker for my Modpack "Clockwork"